-After the Asset Sale, we plan to issue a special cash dividend to stockholders of at least \$200 million, which equates to approximately \$1.54 per outstanding share of common stock, based on the number of Merrimack outstanding shares on January 6, 2017.
-However, we cannot predict the exact timing or amount of the dividend at this time.
-Our Board of Directors will need to approve the dividend after the Asset Sale is consummated, and will only authorize a dividend if there is sufficient surplus at that time.
+After consummation of the Asset Sale, we plan to issue a special cash dividend to stockholders of at least \$200 million, which equates to approximately \$1.54 per outstanding share of common stock, based on the number of Merrimack outstanding shares on January 6, 2017.
+This dividend amount assumes that we will not use any of the proceeds of the Asset Sale to repay our outstanding Convertible Notes.
+We cannot predict the exact timing or amount of the dividend at this time, or the potential outcome of any potential litigation challenging our position that we are not obligated to repurchase the Convertible Notes.
+In addition, our Board of Directors will need to approve the dividend after the Asset Sale is consummated, and will only authorize a dividend if there is sufficient surplus at that time.
 In the event there is not sufficient surplus, we may be unable to pay the expected dividend or any dividend.